 To help the government fight the funding of terrorism and money laundering activities, all financial institutions are required by law to obtain, verify and record information that identifies each individual or entity that opens an account.

 When you open an account, we will ask you for certain information, such as: your name, address, taxpayer or other government identification number and, in the case of an individual, your date of birth.
 We may also ask to see identification documents such as a driver’s license or passport, and in the case of an entity, documents showing the existence of such entity.

-U.S. Department of the Treasury, Securities and Exchange Commission, NASD, and New York Stock Exchange rules already require you to provide most of this information.
+U.S. Department of the Treasury, Securities and Exchange Commission, FINRA, and New York Stock Exchange rules already require you to provide most of this information.
 These rules also may require you to provide additional information, such as your net worth, annual income, occupation, employment information, investment experience and objectives, and risk tolerance.